rmountjoy92/DashMachine/config_readme.md

 | data_sources | No       | Data sources to be included on the app's card.*Note: you must have a data source set up in the config above this application entry. | comma separated string                                       |

 ##### Access Groups
+You can create access groups to control what user roles can access parts of the ui.
+Each application can have an access group, if the user's role is not in the group, the app will be hidden.
+Also, in the settings entry you can specify `home_access_groups` and `settings_access_groups` to control which groups can access /home and /settings
 ```ini
 [public]
 roles = admin, user, public_user
 ```

+> **Note:** if no access groups are defined in the config, the application will create a default group called 'admin_only' with 'roles = admin'

 | Variable     | Required | Description                                                                    | Options                                                                          |
 |--------------|----------|--------------------------------------------------------------------------------|----------------------------------------------------------------------------------|